 To help support our national membership, and in response to requests, we gathered information from our members on metastatic support groups across the country - they are few and far between.
 To keep our members informed, we continually post news relevant to the metastatic population.
 To better educate our membership, we post videos and audios from our conferences and offer our brochure free.
 To help develop awareness of the disease, we continue to offer our metastatic t-shirts and MBCN attends conferences where we have the opportunity to distribute our materials and speak with medical professionals and other breast cancer groups.

 We developed our metastatic kit - full of needed information as we are first diagnosed and continue on our metastatic journey.... hopefully for a long time!
 How many of us left the oncologist's office upon getting our diagnosis with a scan report in one hand and an anti-anxiety prescription in the other?
 There was little to no information offered us -- nothing to hold on to with facts and support regarding stage IV breast cancer.
-To meet this need, and in collaboration with numerous members across the country and several medical professionals, we developed these kits and continue to offer them at no charge.
+To meet this need, and in collaboration with numerous members across the country and several medical professionals, we developed these kits.

 In October we held our fourth National Conference at Indiana University Simon Cancer Center.
 Both Drs.
 George Sledge and Kathy Miller hosted us.
 It was our first venture into the Midwest!
 The conference was a major success drawing close to 300 people in attendance.

 We also ventured into social media, creating a Facebook Page, which was met with enthusiasm.

 MBCN membership grew to over 1800 members in the US and Canada, and members in 22 other countries around the world.
 We received emails from doctors, caregivers, advocates, researchers, and patients seeking information, connection.... and sometimes, just a hand to hold.